How to Dance At A Basic "Good Enough" Level

 Dancing badly on purpose

 I think there's a good time and a bad time to dance in a poor or silly way as a joke.
-The bad time to do it is when you're not comfortable or experienced with dancing, and you dance in a goofy way to avoid having to do it for real.
+The bad time to do it is when you're not comfortable or experienced with dancing, and you dance like goofball to avoid having to do it for real.
 People tend to see through this, and any humor that comes out of it only has a shelf life of a minute or so.

 The good time to do it is when you're with some friends, you all know how to dance properly, and you just throw in the occasional campy movement or routine as a way to joke around and have more fun.
-It comes off well in this situation because everyone realizes the person is doing it because they choose to, not because they're trying to hide how ill at ease they feel.
+It comes off well in this situation because everyone realizes you're doing it because you choose to, not because you're trying to hide how ill at ease you feel.

 Drinking to loosen yourself up